 What Are Question Marks and Exclamation Marks?

 An exclamation mark (also known as exclamation point) is used in exclamatory sentences.
-The exclamation mark is (!). just like the other punctuations it can be used in different occasions:
+The exclamation mark is (!).
+Just like the other punctuations it can be used on different occasions:

 What a nice day!